Link to a map of the local area showing where the attractions are https://www.thecambrianmountains.co.uk/Discovery/Map

 Aberaeron town.
 A beautiful place to visit by car with scenic coastal views.
 Enjoy Honey ice cream on the harbour, various delightful shops and join the coastal path for a short walk.

 PLACES TO SEE & ATTRACTIONS

 A unique experience which is fun for all the family, the Silver Mountain Experience features a mining museum with daily mining tours, interactive experiences, a gift shop and café.

-Get collected from the campsite and be chauffeured by your guide in style and comfort and enjoy the wild tranquility of some of the most stunning scenery in the uk
+Get collected from the campsite and be chauffeured by your guide in style and comfort and enjoy the wild tranquillity of some of the most stunning scenery in the uk.

 Here you’ll meet hundreds of multi-coloured butterflies, giant caterpillars, peculiar insects and an extensive collection of rare and endangered plants.
 The magnificent Rheidol Valley is the setting for woodland walks and features glorious waterfalls.

 For spectacular, uninterrupted views of Aberystwyth and Cardigan Bay travel by train on the longest electric cliff railway in Britain which has been transporting passengers to the summit of Constitution Hill since 1896.

 King Arthur’s Labyrinth – nr Machynlleth

 The centre features full-size floodlit riding arenas, a show jumping and cross-country course or you can even trek or hack around the Rheidol Valley.